Ollie Wines: AFL career

 In February 2019, Wines was announced as one of the club's first-ever co-captains, alongside Tom Jonas.
 While traditionally the club's captain would wear the no. 1 guernsey during their captaincy, because there was more than one captain, the no. 1 guernsey was retired, and Wines retained his no. 16 guernsey.
 Wines was made vice-captain in 2020, with Jonas assuming sole responsibility for the captaincy.

 Wines endured a frustrating 2019 season, with an injury-interrupted pre-season occurred due to a shoulder operation as a result of a waterskiing incident over the Australia Day weekend.

 He returned from his shoulder injury in Round 3 of the 2019 AFL season with 19 disposals and a goal against the Brisbane Lions.
 Following a fracture in his fibula against the Pies in Round 7, Wines missed a further 7 games and returned in Round 14 to play another 3 in a row.
 He managed to play 12 games in 2019 and averaged 24.7 disposals.

+In June 2020, Wines was suspended for one match for breaching AFL COVID-19 protocols, after he conducted an interview with Channel Seven at the front of his house, with this suspension causing him to miss the season's only Showdown.

-His 2021 season was outstanding, leading to him being awarded the 2021 Brownlow medal.
+Wines had an outstanding season in 2021, which led to him being awarded the 2021 Brownlow Medal.